10 Signs You Need to Upgrade Your TV

 A crack on your TV is a problem for obvious reasons: it interrupts your viewing experience and represents damage to the hardware.
 However, there are less evident yet more concerning reasons to replace a cracked TV:

-In some cases, the crystals from an LCD screen can leak out—posing a health risk to those that come into contact with the screen.
+- In some cases, the crystals from an LCD screen can leak out—posing a health risk to those who come into contact with the screen.

-Most of the time, a cracked TV screen can’t be fixed.
+Most of the time, a cracked TV screen can’t be fixed—at least not for cheap.
 Moreover, the health risks of keeping a broken TV around far outweigh the benefits of being able to watch movies through a shattered screen.

 If you’re asking yourself, “Should I buy a new TV?”
 The answer is likely, yes.
 Whether your current TV lacks the features you need, or you’re experiencing TV issues like water damage that are too expensive to repair—it’s time to kiss your old TV goodbye!

 With Rent-A-Center, there’s no need to wonder how to upgrade your TV.
-It’s as easy as submitting a quick order online or in-store, then picking out a smart TV — all without credit!
-We’ll help you set up a rent-to-own payment plan that works for you, and, if you ever have problems with one of our TVs, we’ll repair or replace it.
+It’s as easy as submitting a quick order online or in-store, then picking out a smart TV — all without using credit!
+We’ll help you set up rent-to-own payments that work for you, and if you ever have problems with one of our TVs during your agreement, we’ll repair or replace it.

 Find your perfect TV online or visit your local Rent-A-Center to upgrade your home entertainment today!